keithledgerwood/WICLab-guide/v2/04-security.md

-# Okta Security
+# Boosting Security

-## Overview

-Okta Verify is a multifactor authentication (MFA) app developed by Okta.
-It lets users verify their identity when they sign in to Okta and makes it less likely that someone pretending to be the user can gain access to the account.

-To use Okta Verify, you must install the app on your device and set it up.
-This is something you already did on your mobile device, when you received the "Your New Okta account" e-mail and signed on to your Okta org.
-You could see that afterwards when signing in to the Okta org you could verify your identity by approving a push notification in the app, or by entering a one-time code provided by the app.

-Okta Verify also enables setting up the Okta FastPass which  provides passwordless authentication to any app in Okta.
-This means you don't have to enter your password when signing in, so the login experience is as smooth as possible but still highly secure.
-Okta FastPass obviously reduces the probability of data breaches that can occur from compromised credentials.
-The solution is supported on Android, iOS, macOS and Windows devices, from any location or network.
+## Embracing a Passwordless Experience

+In this lab, you will unlock the combined power of Okta Verify and FastPass.
+You will enable an experience where passwordless authentication becomes an integral part of an employee’s workday, boosting employee productivity without the common password pitfalls.
+Not only will you discover an enhanced security posture resistant to phishing threats, but you’ll also appreciate the inherent protection it offers, sometimes even against our own human errors.

 ## Setup Okta Verify and Okta FastPass

-### Install Okta Verify on Your Virtual Machine
+### Install Okta Verify on your Virtual Machine

-To install Okta Verify on your Windows VM (Windows Server), open Chrome in your VM and proceed with the following steps:
+To install Okta Verify, open Chrome in your Virtual Machine (VM) and proceed with the following steps:

-1. In your lab environment, in the left-hand Launch panel, under Workforce Identity Cloud, click **Launch**.

->This will open the Admin Console tab in your browser.

-2. In the Admin Console, select **Settings** > **Downloads**.
+1. In the Okta Admin Console, select **Settings** > **Downloads**.

 1. Scroll down to **Okta Verify for Windows (.exe)** and click **Download Latest**.